dishi575/contextos/README.md

 Instead of building memory, security, routing, and monitoring into every LLM project separately, ContextOS centralizes all of it into one reusable middleware service.
 Send a request to ContextOS instead of directly to an LLM and get back a sanitized, context-aware, validated response — along with a full execution trace.

 ---
+## Why ContextOS?

+Building production AI applications requires much more than calling an LLM API.
+Every application eventually needs conversation memory, prompt security, intelligent model selection, response validation, and observability.
+These capabilities are often implemented independently in every project.

+ContextOS centralizes these concerns into a reusable middleware layer, allowing developers to integrate production-ready AI infrastructure without rebuilding it from scratch.

+---

 ## The Pipeline